Farhin-n/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A game of rock, paper and scissors using JavaScript
+A simple game of rock, paper and scissors using JavaScript